DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 ## Methodology

 - In an effort to reduce the size of the problem and computation time, while retaining relevant information, we:
-    - reduce audio sampling frequency from 44.1 kHz to 16 or 24 kHz.
+    - reduce audio sampling frequency from 44.1 kHz to 22.05 kHz.
     - reduce the size of audio clips, to 1.25s, based on signal power considerations.
 Too many audio clips have occurences of the same sound phenomenon: dog barking, baby crying for example and most of the signal is "silence".
 - Normalize audio signal amplitude to 1.
 (0 dBFS).
-- Plot mel-spectrograms or Wavelet transforms in the 10 classes.
+- Compute mel-spectrograms or Wavelet transforms in the 10 classes.
 We empirically optimized wavelet selection.
 And wavelet transform parameters.
-- Reduce the size of scalograms (some details are lost).
+- Reduce the size of scalograms in the time domain (some details are lost).
-- Deep learning with CNN on gray-scale mel-spectrogram scalograms.
+- Train a CNN on 256x256 grayscale mel-spectrograms or 2 series of 128x128 grayscale scalograms: magnitude and phase.
+Train/Test split: 80/20 %

 We tested three methods:

 - Mel-spectrograms.
-- Complex Continuous Wavelet Transforms (CWT).
+- Complex Continuous Wavelet Transforms (complex CWT).
-- Fusion mel-spectrograms-wavelet transforms.
+- Fusion mel-spectrograms + complex CWT.

 After a 80\%/20% train/test sets split, we train a Convolutional Neural Networks with 32-64-128-256 neurons hidden layers.
 Parameters are detailed in the notebooks CNN section. <br>